 The last window will give you the option to choose where you want to save the recovered files.
 Choose a directory and hit "Restore" to initiate the recovery process.

-Of course, Method 2 above only works if you actually have a backed-up copy of your deleted video(s).
-If there is no backup and you do not want to use a data recovery software, the final thing to do will be to check your recycle bin for your deleted video.
+Of course, Method 2 above only works if you have a backed-up copy of your deleted video(s).
+If there is no backup and you do not want to use a data recovery software, the final thing to do will be to check you recycle bin for your deleted video.
 So, search.
 If you find it, bravo!
-Simply restore it and you’ll find it in good health happily sitting in the folder it was deleted from.
+Simply restore it and you'll find it in good health happily sitting in the folder it was deleted from.

 Did your YouTube videos just get deleted?
 No worries.
 That's not an issue since it can easily get fixed.
 There are many ways to recover your deleted YouTube videos such as restoring the videos from backup, recovering them through help support, and or retrieving them from archive.org.
 However, retrieving videos from the 'internet way back machine' in archive.org is the easiest of these methods.
 Follow these simple steps to recover your deleted YouTube videos from archive.com

 Step 1.
-Log in to your YouTube email or channel account in order to fetch any relevant emails or information that may be connected or related to your previously uploaded videos which will of course include the details of your lost videos.
+Log in to your YouTube email or channel account to fetch any relevant emails or information that may be connected or related to your previously uploaded videos which will of course include the details of your lost videos.